0xTeles/Sirene/README.md

 -------------------------------
 ## How to use - Github Actions.

-To use "GetDependaBotAlert" with Github Actions, you need create a new workflow like this.
+To use "Sirene" with Github Actions, you need create a new workflow like this.
 However, is necessary add your discord webhook and your github access token to Github Actions Secrets.

 ```yaml
 name: 'Dependabot2Discord'